jacefuse/Fuselage/README.md

         Manages up to 640 sprites, with properties like position, scale, rotation, transparency, and assigned color palette.
 Implements collision detection (both bounding box and pixel-level) and supports layering for sprite rendering.
 Leverages a sprite atlas for efficient texture handling and reduced memory usage.

     Sprite conversion tool (spriteconverter.c):
         Handles conversion of image data into a compatible format for Fuselage sprites.
 Ensures palette compatibility by validating and generating palettes that conform to the 16-color-per-palette limit.
-Generates C-style header files and palette visualization outputs for streamlined development.
+Generates C-style header files and palette visualization files.
 - Current Work In Progress...

     Tile Layer (tiles.h and tiles.c):